 - Salt and ground black pepper

-- 1. Whisk the lemon juice, cilantro, garlic, salt, cumin, paprika, and cayenne together in a small bowl.
-Add the oil in a slow, steady stream, whisking constantly until smooth; season with black pepper to taste.
-Set the dressing aside.
+- In a small bowl, whisk together the lemon juice, cilantro, garlic, salt, cumin, paprika, and cayenne.
+Add the oil in a slow, steady stream, whisking constantly until smooth.
+Season with black pepper to taste.

-- 2. Light a large chimney starter filled with hardwood charcoal (about 6 quarts) and allow to burn until all the charcoal is covered with a layer of fine gray ash.
+- If using a gas grill, preheat it on medium to medium-high.
+If using a charcoal grill, light a large chimney starter filled with hardwood charcoal (about 6 quarts) and allow to burn until all the charcoal is covered with a layer of fine gray ash.
 Build a single-level fire by spreading the coals evenly over the bottom of the grill.
 Set the cooking grate in place, cover the grill with the lid, and let the grate heat up, about 5 minutes.
 Use a grill brush to scrape the cooking grate clean.
 The grill is ready when the coals are medium-hot.

-- 3. Cut the tuna steaks in half to make four equal pieces.
+- Cut the tuna steaks in half to make 4 equal pieces.
 Brush the tuna with the olive oil and sprinkle generously with salt and pepper.

-- 4. Lightly dip a small wad of paper towels in vegetable oil; holding the wad with long-handled tongs, wipe the cooking grate.
-Grill the tuna, uncovered and turning once (using a metal spatula), to the desired doneness, 4 to 5 minutes for rare or 6 to 7 minutes for medium-rare.
+- Lightly dip a small wad of paper towels in vegetable oil.
+Holding the wad with long-handled tongs, wipe the cooking grate.
+Grill the tuna, uncovered and turning once using a metal spatula, and then continue to cook until the desired doneness, 4 to 5 minutes for rare or 6 to 7 minutes for medium-rare.

-- 5. While the tuna is on the grill, place the watercress and parsley in a medium bowl.
-Drizzle half of the dressing over the greens and toss well.
-Divide the greens among 4 individual plates.
+- While the tuna is on the grill, place the watercress and parsley in a medium bowl.
+Drizzle half the vinaigrette over the greens and toss well.
+Divvy the greens among 4 individual plates.

-- 6. Place one grilled tuna steak on each plate over the salad greens.
-Drizzle the remaining dressing over the steaks and serve immediately.
+- Place one grilled tuna steak on each plate over the salad greens.
+Drizzle the remaining vinaigrette over the steaks and serve immediately.